Medicaid expansion in Texas

 As the ACA was written, it called for Medicaid expansion in every state for legally-present residents with incomes up to 133 percent of poverty (138 percent, with the built-in 5 percent income disregard), which is about $16,753 for a single person in 2018.
-But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Texas is one of 19 states that has chosen to keep their pre-2014 Medicaid eligibility rules.
+But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Texas has chosen to keep their pre-2014 Medicaid eligibility rules.